 Earlier this month, BBC broke a story allegedly revealing Craig Wright as the original creator of Bitcoin digital currency Satoshi Nakamoto.
-However, the highly skeptical cryptographic community is definitely not yet convinced with the technical proofs Wright has yet provided to the media outlets and on his blog.
+However, the highly skeptical cryptographic community is definitely not

 Now, Wright has promised to provide further evidence for his claim that he is behind the pseudonym, Satoshi Nakamoto and how he done everything to prove his turn.